 InMotion Hosting offers powerful email options, including a suite of webmail platforms, provided at no additional charge as part of its hosting packages.
 Still, many users prefer the familiarity and powerful features that Gmail offers.
 While many small businesses have, in the past, resorted to using personal email addresses on Gmail, this can look a bit unprofessional.

 Every organization should share an online calendar of some form to make coordination of efforts easier.
-Google’s Calendar app is one of the most popular and powerful available online, and it is part of G Suite.
+Google’s Calendar app is one of the most popular and powerful available online, and it is part of Google Workspace.
 With it, you can create events that are easy to share with other members of the organization or those outside, sending invitations via email and allowing you to track who has accepted and rejected.
 It provides reminders, calendar sharing, and many other features found in expensive project management suites, but at a tiny fraction of the cost.

 Google Calendar also integrates well with a number of outside programs, making it possible for third party apps (like CRM and project management solutions) to easily add and sync up appointments and reminders.
 It also works on mobile devices, making it possible to easily have your calendar with you everywhere you go.

 Effectively Google’s answer to Microsoft Office, Docs, Sheets, and Slides can satisfy an organization’s word processing, spreadsheet, and presentation software needs.
 Designed to run smoothly on the Internet, there is no software to download (although there are optional desktop add-ons you can download for local, offline access).
 Because it runs on the web, some power-users may be unimpressed with the lack of certain features available in Microsoft’s much more robust offerings.